Testimonies & Concerns: 2011 Annual Report

 "Faith in Action" series:

 "Faith in Action" is a series of quarterly events at Third Haven planned and organized by Testimonies & Concerns.
-We are currently considering possible events for 2012.
+Please visit the Third Haven calendar for upcoming events.

 Past Projects: